T3X3K/moodleScraper/README.md

 may continuosly upload the same files after making corrections, so you do want in some cases the program to re-download somethings.
 To solve this conundrum, I was thinking to add a log from where this program will know wether or not a file has already been downloaded and it doesn't need to do it again.
 Downloaded.

+### Subfolders
+Maybe it would be nice if the scraper didn't just download all the files together.
+Rather, it may be cool if it created subfolders.
+Have to think about it.

 ### Password Problems
 After a while, your password may expire.
 This program does not yet know when this happens.
 It would be